KKonaOG/Chat-Extinction/README.md

 # Chat Extinction
 ## Description
-Discord Bot that can delete multiple messages older than 2 weeks old by bypassing the bulk.
+Discord Bot that can delete multiple messages older than 2 weeks old by bypassing the bulk delete API.
 Bot commands can only be used by users with the following permissions:
 - Send Messages
 - Send Messages in Threads
 - Manage Messages